adampassey/Bitsy/README.md

 attached.
 This component defines the image that will be rendered, the name (for tooltips), and description.

 By default the `Inventory` allows for left-click drag-and-drop functionality.
-Right-clicking an item in the inventory will drop it.
-Items can also be clicked by dropping them anywhere outside of the inventory window.
-Transferring items between different inventory windows is also supported.
+Items can also be dropped by dragging and dropping them outside the inventory window.Transferring items between different inventory windows is also supported.

 ---

+**Equipment**

+The `Equipment` pacakge goes hand-in-hand with the `Inventory` pacakge.
+Currently the `EquipmentGUI` only exposes slots for `head` and `chest`, but this can obe overridden in [EquipmentGUI](https://github.com/adampassey/bitsy/blob/master/Assets/Scripts/Equipment/EquipmentGUI.cs).

+To use the `Equipment` package, create items that extend `EquipmentItem`.
+These items inherit from `InventoryItem` and can be placed in inventory, as well as equipped.
+If these items need to perform a special task on equip or unequip, override the methods `void Equip()` and `void Unequip()`.

+**Action Bar**

+The `ActionBar` package allows users to drop `ActionItems` into a series of slots and activate them with either a keypress or click.
+To create items that can be dragged into the `ActionBar`, merely create an item that extends `ActionItem`.
+This will allow the item to be placed in inventory, and placed in any `ActionBar` slot.
+Override the `ActionItem`'s `void Use()` method to perform a specific action when used.

+***Currently does not support consumption on use.***

 **Persistence**